Resuming Elective Surgeries and Procedures

 You will be contacted by your doctor’s office to confirm your elective surgery or procedure.
 A caregiving team member will ask you a few COVID-19 symptom screening questions.

-You will receive information about preparing for your elective surgery or procedure, including where you can have a COVID-19 test and day-of instructions so you know what to expect upon arrival.
+You will receive information about preparing for your elective surgery or procedure and day-of instructions so you know what to expect upon arrival.

 Please familiarize yourself with WellSpan’s visitor policy which has been established to ensure the health and safety of our staff and patients.